LandonSchropp/waffle/readme.md

 There are a few minor caveats to be aware of when using Griddle:

 * Due to the way flexbox works, the gutter cannot be applied directly to a column or row element.
 Instead, it's applied to each of the child elements of the `row` and `column`.
+Therefore, in order for the gutter to show up on a column, it must have a child element.
 * The gutter is always on the left and right sides of a `row` or `column`.

 ## Credits